CC BY-NC 4.0 Course materials licensed under CC BY-NC 4.0

 (29 Sep – 3 Oct)

-Lecture 10: Stack, Queues;
+Lecture 10: Stacks, Queues;

 Uninformed Graph Search: Depth-first search and Breadth-first search.
+Dijkstra’s algorithm.

 Week 7